-- 9.6 The council will only take steps to recover possession of your home as follows: - If you break any of the terms or conditions of this tenancy agreement.
-(If the court grants the council a possession order this could ultimately result in the termination of your tenancy and everyone living in your home being evicted) - Where the sole tenant dies and there is no person who is qualified to succeed to the tenancy - If the property ceases to be your only or principal home or you sub-let the whole of the property or you otherwise abandon the property, the council may end the tenancy by serving you with a 'notice to quit'.
+- 9.8 The council will only take steps to recover possession of your home as follows: - If you break any of the terms or conditions of this tenancy agreement, the council may give you written notice that it intends to apply to the court for an order of possession on one or more of the grounds set out in the Housing Act 1985.
+(If the court grants the council a possession order this could ultimately result in the termination of your tenancy and everyone living in your home being evicted) - Where the sole tenant dies and there is no person who is eligible to succeed to the tenancy - If you abandon the property, or sub-let or leave the property without giving the council vacant possession.
+In this case, the steps the council may take include issuing you with a 'notice to quit' or other appropriate notice at your last known address.